vyalyh-oleg/ConfigLinker/docs/UserGuide_1.md

 ### Arguments in configuration methods

-It allows using arguments in methods to make the configuration methods more flexible.
+It is allowed to use arguments in methods to make the configuration retrieving more flexible.
 <br/>

-**Note:** *This feature require that some `javac` compiler parameters are enabled (for proper reflection of interfaces during runtime).*
+**Note:** *This feature requires that some `javac` compiler parameters are enabled (for proper reflection of interfaces during runtime).*

 ```
 -parameters     Generate metadata for reflection on method parameters